Umpiring within Australia

 Providing a Framework for the Monitoring of Compliance with the Rules of the Sport

-Policies, Rules, Regulations, Procedures, Forms, Guides and/or Tools have been developed to guide the accredited umpires of member clubs, state leagues, in the monitoring of compliance of players with the rules of the sport of pétanque.
+Policies, Rules, Regulations, Procedures, Forms, Guides and/or Tools have been developed to guide PA accredited umpires of member clubs and state leagues, in their monitoring of compliance of players with the rules of the sport of pétanque.

 Umpire Development